Volunteering for young people

 The Summer Reading Challenge is a national initiative that encourages children to read for pleasure and is delivered by The Reading Agency in partnership with public libraries.

 Children aged 4 and over can complete the challenge by enjoying six library books over the summer, collecting stickers and rewards along the way.
 Those that finish will be awarded a medal and certificate to mark their achievement.
 The challenge presents reading as a fun and enjoyable activity and encourages children to become lifelong book lovers.
 It helps prevent the trend for reading skills to dip over the summer holidays and enhances and supports the school’s reading initiatives.
-The fun rewards motivate the children to progress through the challenge and it is inclusive to children of all abilities as they can choose any library books that appeal to them to count towards the challenge.
-Join our volunteer team and help us enhance the experience for children.

 To apply, please use the link on the left of the screen to access the online application form.
+Please indicate on your application which role or roles you would like to apply for.

 Slough Borough Council is committed to safeguarding and promoting the welfare of children and vulnerable adults, and expects all employees and volunteers to share this commitment.